Cosmological Correlators in Gauge Theory and Gravity from EAdS: Review: Schwinger-Keldysh formalism and rotation to EAdS

-For particle exchanges, consistent on-shell factorisation ensures that the corresponding EAdS exchanges are multiplied by the sinusoidal factors \eqref{sin contact} relating each EAdS contact subdiagram to their dS counterpart.
-This is the case both at tree and loop level.
+where the sinusoidal factor arises from combining the contributions from each branch of the in-in contour.
+For exchange processes, the rule \eqref{bubuwick} for internal legs implies that these decompose as a sum of corresponding particle exchanges in EAdS---where the sum is taken over the $\Delta_\pm$ boundary conditions on the internal legs.
+These are multiplied by products of the sinusoidal factors \eqref{sinecontact}, relating each EAdS contact subdiagram to their dS counterpart.
 For example, the ${\sf s}$-channel exchange of a spin-$J$ particle of mass $m^2 = \Delta_+\Delta_-+J$ decomposes in terms of corresponding EAdS exchange Witten diagrams as follows \cite{Sleight:2020obc,Sleight:2021plv}: